DebasishBisoi524/npx-debasish-card/README.md

 ## Usage

-To generate a business card, run the following command:
+To generate a business card, run the following command

 ```bash
 npx-debasish-card